nismod/infra-risk-vis/README.md

 ### Docker Development Environment

-`docker-compse-dev.yaml` includes a set of services for use in the dataprocessing and development process.
+`docker-compose-dev.yaml` includes a set of services for use in the data processing and development process.

 The following environment files are required: